-Credit Cards
+(a) Credit Cards

-- Credit cards were introduced to Sri Lanka by Commercial Banks in 1989. - Credit Card Operational Guidelines No. 1 of 2010 was issued to streamline the operations of the credit card business. - At end of the third quarter 2015, 12 Commercial Banks and one Finance Company have been licensed to engage in credit card business. - The total number of credit cards in use exceeded one million during the fourth quarter of 2014. - A stamp duty for credit cards on usage of credit facility at present is set at Rs.
-15.00 for every Rs.
-1000.00 or part thereof. - Maximum interest rate that can be charged in the event, the credit card dues are not settled during the interest free period, is currently set at 24.0 percent per annum.
+- Credit cards were introduced to Sri Lanka by Commercial Banks in 1989. - Credit Card Operational Guidelines No. 1 of 2010 was issued to streamline the operations of the credit card business. - At end of the fourth quarter 2015, 12 Commercial Banks and one Finance Company have been licensed to engage in credit card business. - Maximum interest rate that can be charged in the event, the credit card dues are not settled during the interest free period, is currently set at 24.0 per cent per annum.